CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

       ![](images/L02/image31.png)

-### Task 3: Confirm the control was added to environment
+### Task 3: Confirm the control was added to the environment

-1. Navigate to Power Apps maker portal by using below URL if not already open.
+1. Navigate to the Power Apps maker portal by using the below URL if not already open.
 Make sure the development environment named **DEV_ENV_<inject key="Deployment ID" enableCopy="false" /> (2)** is selected.

    ```
     https://make.powerapps.com/